sass/sass/accepted/module-system.md

 * Otherwise, if `member-uses` contains a single module, return the member of type `type` named `name` in that module.

+* Otherwise, if the implementation defines a global member `member` of type `type` named `name`, return that member.

+  > This includes the global functions and mixins defined as part of the Sass
+  > spec, and may also include other members defined through the
+  > implementation's host language API.

 * Otherwise, return null.

 ### Forwarding Modules